ItaiAxelrad/open-spec/docs/specifications/3_Facility Services/22_Plumbing/226313 Gas Piping for Laboratory and Healthcare Facilities.md

    1. Hydrocarbons < 1 ppm
    1. Particulates < 10 particles/ft3
    1. Labeling:
-      1. Use Brady labels or equivalent in compliance with NREL policy.
+      1. Use Brady labels or equivalent in compliance with Owner policy.
 Each service drop must have a label and label disc inserted in valve handle.
 Labels shall identify gas in each tube, plus, header location and column number.
 Labeling shall be placed on tubing every 10 feet on straight tube runs, before and after valves, and before and after breaching walls and partitions.
 Tubing 1/2 inch or larger requires labels having print at least 1/2 inch in height.
    1. Line Protection:
       1. For highly toxic and pyrophoric gases, all tubing outside of gas cabinets shall be enclosed in a ventilated chase or race way (see Division 23 sections of the Specifications) providing secondary containment, with this ventilated volume being monitored for the appropriate HPM.
 For house services such as hydrogen, secondary containment is not required for continuous tubing runs (i.e., all joints welded and no valves, couplings, regulators, etc.) within the laboratory or HPM source rooms.
    1. All tubing passing through masonry partitions shall be fitted with pipe sleeves.
 Sleeves shall be standard width pipe of sufficient length to pass through the entire thickness of the partition and shall be cut flush with each surface, except as otherwise specified.
 All tubing passing through metal partitions shall be fitted with expanded in-place metal sleeves except as otherwise specified.